Understanding Tooth Enamel

 Normally, saliva helps to neutralize acidity and remineralize the tooth enamel.
 However, if enamel loses minerals faster than it can be remineralized, it weakens and becomes thinner over time.
 When this process happens, the sensitive inner layers of the tooth can decay and may need to be filled, repaired or even extracted by a dentist.

 Keeping enamel strong is important to maintaining good oral health.
 By taking simple steps every day, you can help protect your teeth from the effects of acid wear.
-Healthy, white teeth start with strong enamel.
+Healthy, white teeth should start with strong enamel.